-Paul's short letter to Philemon shows both the importance of forgiving offenders and also being forgiven (making right the offenses one causes) as necessary decisions for walking with God.
+Paul's short letter to Philemon shows the importance of forgiving offenders and being forgiven (making right the offenses one causes) as necessary decisions for walking with God.
 This views the letter from the perspective of both Onesimus and Philemon.
 Paul greets Philemon (vv.
 1-3) and praises him (vv.
-4-7) as introduction to his main request, the pardon of Onesimus (vv.
+4-7) as an introduction to his main request, the pardon of Onesimus (vv.
 8-21), followed by closing personal remarks (vv.
 22-25).
-The letter served not only as a personal piece of correspondence to Philemon since it addresses others in the church (v.
-2) and uses the plural of "your" in verse 25.
+The letter served not only as an individual correspondence to Philemon since it addresses others in the church (v.
+2) and uses the plural "your" in verse 25.